 The children of Samuel and Ann Van Til instituted these scholarship prizes in cooperation with Westminster Seminary California in order to honor their parents' love for the Reformed faith and its witness to the world through the Seminary.
-The fund was established in 1994 through an estate beguest of Mr. and Mrs. Van Til and receives continuing memorial donations from family and all interest that accrues on the loan from friends.
+The fund was established in 1994 through an estate bequest of Mr. and Mrs. Van Til and receives continuing memorial donations from family and friends.
 The fund's annual investment proceeds are used to encourage exemplary Reformed scholarship by awarding grants for continued full-time study at Westminster Seminary California.
-One prize is awarded each year for the best major paper (15-20 pages) submitted in each of the Seminary's departments: Biblical Studies, Theological Studies, and Practical Theology.
+One prize is awarded each year for the best major paper (15-20 pages) submitted in each of the Seminary's departments: Biblical Studies, Theological Studies, and

+Practical Theology.
 The faculty, in coordination with the Academic Dean, selects the recipients.